swatisiyer1209/Nashvilles_Housing_SQL/README.md

    - Split owner address into multiple columns

 4.**Removing Duplicates:**
   - Identified and removed duplicate rows from the dataset.

-5. **Deleted unused columns**
+5.**Removing Duplicates:**